-To maintain gutters and downspouts, inspect the gutters and downspouts at least twice a year, preferably at the start on your home at least twice a year, preferably at the start of spring and during the fall.
+To maintain gutters and downspouts, inspect the gutters and downspouts on your home at least twice a year, preferably at the start of spring and during the fall.
 The following guidelines will help you maintain the gutters and downspouts.

-1. Remove all debris from gutters and downspouts as needed.
-Keeping gutters and downspouts clean will help slow down the deterioration process, a major problem that eventually causes leaks.

-2. Check the elbow where the gutter connects to the downspout.
-Remove and check the elbow, and clear any obstructions.

-3. Look for the source of any leaks in the gutters and downspouts.
+- 1. Remove all debris from gutters and downspouts as needed.
+Keeping gutters and downspouts clean will help slow down the deterioration process, a major problem that eventually causes leaks. - 2.
+Check the elbow where the gutter connects to the downspout.
+Remove and check the elbow, and clear any obstructions. - 3.
+Look for the source of any leaks in the gutters and downspouts.
 Look for cracked caulk at the end caps and between the elbow and the gutter.

-14.6 Water Remaining in Gutters
+14.6 water remaining in gutters

 When a gutter installed by the Builder is unobstructed by debris, snow, and ice, the water level should not exceed 1⁄2 inch in depth 24 hours after the rain ceases.
 Pultrim® gutters are excluded.
 The Builder, for a period of two years, will adjust the gutter to minimize such ponding.
-Ponding caused by debris, snow, or ice accumulation is considered part of routine Homeowner maintenance and is not covered by the Limited Warranty.
+Ponding caused by debris, snow, or ice accumulation is considered part of routine Homeowner maintenance and is not covered by the Warranty.

-14.7 Water Standing on Low-sloped Roof Area
+14.7 water standing on low-sloped roof area

 Water ponding on a low-sloped roof area should not exceed 1⁄4 inch in depth more than 24 hours after the rain ceases.
-Under the Limited Warranty, the Builder, for a period of five years, will repair ponded areas by adding additional roofing materials.
-Ponding caused by debris accumulation is considered part of routine Homeowner maintenance and is not covered by the Limited Warranty.
+Under the Warranty, the Builder, for a period of five years, will repair ponded areas by adding additional roofing materials.
+Ponding caused by debris accumulation is considered part of routine Homeowner maintenance and is not covered by the Warranty.

-14.8 Roof or Flashing Leaks
+14.8 roof or flashing leaks

 When properly maintained, the roof and flashing should not leak under normal weather conditions.
 The Builder, for a period of five years, will repair roof or flashing leaks that occur during normal weather.
 Roof vents and louvers are designed to keep out excessive wind-driven rain and snow under normal conditions.
-Leaks caused by debris or ice accumulation are considered part of routine Homeowner maintenance and are not covered by the Limited Warranty.
+Leaks caused by debris or ice accumulation are considered part of routine Homeowner maintenance and are not covered by the Warranty.